Knap Hill: Site

-To the northeast of the enclosure lies a smaller archaeological site known as the plateau enclosure, which dates from before and during the Romano-British occupation.
+To the north-east of the enclosure lies a smaller archaeological site known as the plateau enclosure, which dates from before and during the Romano-British occupation.
 The plateau enclosure was also occupied in the 1600s, perhaps by shepherds.
-A bank, with a ditch on either side, runs from the southeastern corner of the causewayed enclosure down the hill, which is too steep for this to have been a pathway.
-Similarly, from one of the causeways on the northwestern edge, a bank runs down the hill, this time with only one parallel ditch.
+A bank, with a ditch on either side, runs from the south-eastern corner of the causewayed enclosure down the hill, which is too steep for this to have been a pathway.
+Similarly, from one of the causeways on the north-western edge, a bank runs down the hill, this time with only one parallel ditch.
 Both were probably boundary ditches.

 Knap Hill is an example of an upland-oriented enclosure: it is on a prominent hill, which makes it a dramatic location when viewed from the south, but the land on which the enclosure is constructed tilts towards the upland to the north of the hill.
 Several other upland enclosures are similarly situated, and this is probably not by chance.
 Whitesheet Hill, Combe Hill and Rybury are other examples of enclosures that are hard to identify when seen from the lower ground below them, but which are much more visible viewed from the neighbouring uplands.
 The archaeologist Roger Mercer considered Knap Hill to be "the most striking of all causewayed enclosures", and recommended viewing it from the road to the west that runs from Marlborough to Alton Priors.
 The site has been scheduled as an ancient monument.